-GetMobile is the new incarnation of the quarterly ACM SIGMOBILE Mobile Computing and Communications Review, which was formerly known as MC2R.
+GetMobile is the flagship quarterly publication of ACM SIGMOBILE.
 GetMobile is the premier forum for addressing networks, systems, algorithms, and applications that support the symbiosis of portable computers and wireless networks.

 Today's popular video coding standards, such as H.264/AVC, are widely used to encode video into bit streams for storage and transmission.
 With the explosive growth of various video applications, H.264/AVC may not fully satisfy their requirements anymore.
 There is an increasing demand for high compression efficiency and low complexity video coding standards.
 In this article, we provide an overview of existing and emerging video coding standards.
 We review the timeline of the development of the popular H.26X family video coding standards, and introduce several emerging video coding standards such as AV1, VP9 and VVC.
 As for future video coding, considering the success of machine learning in various fields and hardware acceleration, we conclude this article with a discussion of several future trends in video coding.

 Towards Approximate Mobile Computing